Harsh-purbey/System-Round-react.js/README.md

 # React + Vite

+i done this task according to the instructions i try make same as much as possible that logic at a time click on my mind i implent throug it because here also a time constrains

+thanks

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: